ajorgensen89/saga-comic/README.md

 ### Introduction Page.

 Information surrounds general introduction to the storyline of the Saga Comics.
 Used Flex box to position them how you would read in a comic.
 Starting from the top and then reading left to right.
+Navigation bar is in a fixed position for use throughout the page as your scroll down.

 ![Introduction Page](assets/images/Intro.png)
 [Back to Top](#new-saga-comic-launch-in-2022)